Pod-Point/reviews-php/README.md

 The MIT License (MIT).
 Please see [License File](https://github.com/Pod-Point/reviews-php/LICENCE) for more information.

 ## Development

+### Caching

+To cache Request's response, you must extend the Request class using the **AbstractCacheableRequest** class, this will automatically cache the response.
+The **AbstractCacheableRequest** has two optional parameters ``$cacheTtl`` and ``$cacheKey``, these can be overridden in demanded request.
+If no ``$cacheKey`` is set the ``getCacheableKey`` is used to set the cache key and it will hash the class name using sha1 to have unique cacheKey.

+If the Request class requires customisation for send method, make sure to call the ``parent::send();`` method which does the cache calls.

+If the cache TTL is in the response of the api request instead of using **AbstractCacheableRequest** use the **AbstractHasCacheTtlInResponse** class.
+The **AbstractHasCacheTtlInResponse** has ``$cacheTtlResponseField`` which defines the key holds the cache TTL in the response and will be used when setting cache.

+#### CacheProvider

+The CacheProvider is a singleton a special class, provides the adapters to be initialized within the ``AbstractCacheableRequest::__construct``.

+#### Adding new Cache Adapters
+The ``PodPoint\Reviews\Cache\CacheProvider`` acts a Cache Adapter/Driver provider, the cache adapter can be replaced using ``CacheProvider::setInstance`` or the ``CacheProvider::getInstance`` can be updated to return Cache Adapter/Driver.

+#### Laravel Caching

+By default, the ``PodPoint\Reviews\LaravelServiceProvider`` registers the LaravelCacheAdapter as an instance, if needs to be overridden a new extended ServiceProvider can be created to override the protected setCacheAdapter method.

 ### Testing

 This project uses PHPUnit, run the following command to run the tests: